rmascarenhas/rmascarenhas.github.com/_posts/2012-05-31-writing-a-memory-allocator.markdown

 and _brk(2)_ system call.
 [Understanding Memory](http://www.ualberta.ca/CNS/RESEARCH/LinuxClusters/mem.html)
 is also a good read.
 Finally, I can't recommend enough [The Linux Programming Interface](http://man7.org/tlpi/) book, by Michael Kerrisk.
-Most of the content of this post was based in this book, and it is **just awesome**.
+Most of the content of this post was based on this book, and it is **just awesome**.
 Really.
 Just go and get it.

 Conclusion